HTTPArchive/almanac.httparchive.org/src/content/en/2024/privacy.md

 ### Topics API

 Google’s Topics proposal works by assigning a small set of high-level topics to a user based on their recent browsing activity, such as "sports" or "technology".
 These topics are stored locally on the user's devices and shared with websites and advertisers to serve relevant ads.
 Users also have the ability to see and control the topics that are shared with advertisers.
-Since this API can be deployed both through the HTTP headers and JavaScript, we measure the adoption of **Topics API** across both of these axes.
-We observe JavaScript-based presence (i.e., document.browsingTopics) 7% pages) to be more widespread than header-based presence (i.e., sec-browsing-topics) of Topics (\~4% pages).
+Since this API can be deployed both through the HTTP headers and JavaScript, we measure the adoption of the Topics API across both of these axes.
+We observe JavaScript-based presence (i.e., document.browsingTopics) at 7% of pages, to be more widespread than header-based presence (i.e., sec-browsing-topics) of Topics (\~4% pages).

 {{ figure_markup(
   image="Topics-API-Presence.png",